 With an electric mixer or a stand mixer with a whisk, beat egg whites on medium speed until soft peaks form.
 Gradually add 1 1/4 cups sugar and beat until stiff peaks form.

 Add vanilla extract and egg yolks, one at a time.
 Add milk and mix on slow just to combine.
 Using a rubber spatula, fold in the flour mixture in one-third at a time.

 Scrape batter into a greased and floured 9x13-inch pan.
-Bake at 350F for 18-35 minutes (recipe originally says 18-24, but I had to bake mine 32 minutes), until top is lightly browned and until a toothpick inserted into the center comes out clean.
+Bake at 350F for 18-35 minutes (recipe originally says 18-24, but I had to bake mine 32 minutes in a glass pan and 28 in a metal pan), until top is lightly browned and until a toothpick inserted into the center comes out clean.
 Let cool completely.